 Colby Middle School is committed to supporting our community through a variety of activities.
-If you or your business/organization are interested in helping with this great cause, please contact CMS Counselor, Steve Wozniak.
-Due to Covid we did not have monthly sales for the 2020-2021 school year.
-During the 2020-21 school year we helped two families in need.

-Way to GO Colby Middle School.
+If you or your business/organization are interested in helping with this great cause, please contact the CMS Counselor.
+We had 5 sales for the 2023-2024 school year, raising almost \$1,200.00 and helped three families by donating \$1,100.00.
+Way to GO Colby Middle School!